 A number of metrics exist to describe the material properties of fabrics.
-These properties can be measured using setups such as the Kawabata system [23], [37].
+These properties can be measured using setups such as the Kawabata system [23], [36].
 In the work of Bouman, et al. [5], a dataset of 30 fabrics along with ground truth measurements of stiffness and area weight were collected.
 We extend this dataset to predict the material properties from videos exhibiting small motions that are often invisible to the naked eye, in contrast to [5] that relied on much larger motions produced by fans.

-Setup: Each fabric specimen from [5] (width of approximately 43.5 to 44.5 inches across) was loosely draped over a bar and hung a length of approximately 29.25 to 32.25 inches from the top of the bar.
+Setup.
+Each fabric specimen from [5] (width of approximately 43.5 to 44.5 inches across) was loosely draped over a bar and hung a length of approximately 29.25 to 32.25 inches from the top of the bar.
 Notice that although the geometry was kept relatively constant, these measurements vary a great deal compared to those used in Section 6.

-Excitation: We explore two different types of excitation forces in estimating the material properties of fabric.
+Excitation.
+We explore two different types of excitation forces in estimating the material properties of fabric.

-Ambient Forces: Even without an explicit excitation force applied, hanging fabric is almost always moving.
+Ambient Forces.
+Even without an explicit excitation force applied, hanging fabric is almost always moving.
 Ambient forces, such as air currents in the room or small vibrations in the building induce small motions in fabric.
-Figure 8a shows a space-time slice of a fabric moving due to ambient forces in the room.
+Fig. 8a shows a space-time slice of a fabric moving due to ambient forces in the room.

-Sound: As an alternative, we also tested sound as a source of excitation.
-Sound was used to provide a small, controlled "kick"
+Sound.
+As an alternative, we also tested sound as a source of excitation.
+Sound was used to provide a small, controlled "kick" to the hanging fabric.
+We excited each fabric with a one second, logarithmic frequency ramp from 15 to 100 Hz.
+Fig. 8b shows a space-time slice of a fabric moving due to this "kick."